West Delaware County Community School District

 The West Delaware County Community School District, or West Delaware CCSD is a rural public school district based in Manchester, Iowa.
-The district is completely within Delaware County, and serves the city of Manchester and surrounding areas, including the towns of Dundee, Greeley, Masonville, and Ryan.
+The district is almost completely within Delaware County, with a small portion in Buchanan County.
+It serves the city of Manchester and surrounding areas, including the towns of Dundee, Greeley, Masonville, and Ryan.

 Mascot

-The school's mascot is the Hank the Hawk.
+The school's mascot is the Hawks.
 Their colors are Black and Orange.

 Schools

 The district operates three schools, all in Manchester: